zama-ai/fhevm/docs/guides/reencryption.md

 # How to get a re-encryption

+This document explains how to perform re-encryption.
+Re-encryption is required when you want a user to access their private data without it being exposed to the blockchain.

-This document explains how to perform a re-encryption.
-The process involves implementing a contract function to retrieve the ciphertext and then using client-side code to re-encrypt the ciphertext.
+To preform the process you will first need to retrieve the ciphertext from the blockchain and then use the client-side code to preform the re-encryption.

-Re-encryption is the process of converting ciphertext encrypted with an FHE blockchain key into ciphertext encrypted with a NaCl public key.
+Re-encryption allows you to securely convert the encrypted ciphertext from one form - encrypted with a FHE blockchain key - to another - encrypted with a Client-side public key (NaCl public key) without revealing the underlying plaintext in between.

 ## Retrieve the ciphertext
 To retrieve the ciphertext that needs to be re-encrypted, you must implement a view function in your contract.
 Here's is an example: